Blog updated July 2020

 B2B ecommerce is a complex process, so it’s not surprising that there’s more to conversion rates than the simple proportion of visitors to your ecommerce site who buy products or services.

-We thought it would be interesting to take a look at some of the ideas that are influencing B2B thinking about conversion rates in 2018.
+We thought it would be interesting to take a look at some of the ideas that are influencing B2B thinking about conversion rates in 2018 and beyond.